Chevrolet - Makine

 Project Goals

-Design an e-commerce platform that acts as the brand's main digital communication hub, with the goal of strengthening its branding, updating its visual identity, and optimizing the customer experience.
-The solution aims to enable the agile and simple online purchase of vehicles, aligning the digital offering with the brand's values of accessibility, and efficiency.
+Design and develop an e-commerce platform as the brand's central digital hub for communication.
+The goal is to strengthen the brand, update its visual identity, and optimize the customer experience.
+The solution aims to enable simple, agile online vehicle purchasing, aligning the digital offering with the brand's values of accessibility, efficiency, and proximity.

-As a starting point, it was decided to analyze customer behavior in their purchasing environment in order to obtain relevant information on descriptive data, interests, purchasing motivations, and pre- and post-sale behavior.
+As a starting point, it was decided to analyze customer behavior in their purchasing environment to obtain descriptive data on interests, purchasing motivations, and pre- and post-sale behavior.

-Also, direct communication was established with the dealership team, which allowed for the collection of key quantitative data related to general customer preferences (such as the most sold vehicle, the most requested services, and the types of information most consulted during the sales process).
+Direct communication was also established with the dealership team, which enabled the collection of key quantitative data on general customer preferences, such as the most-sold vehicle, the most-requested services, and the types of information most frequently consulted during the sales process.

 Communication with the user

-Direct customer interaction and observation in physical dealerships allowed us to identify behavioral patterns and preferences linked to the visual experience of the shopping environment.
-At the same time, relevant user data was obtained, such as purchase history, opinions on quality and service, and other metrics linked to the sales process.
+Our interactions with customers and observations in physical dealerships enabled us to identify behavioral patterns and preferences related to the visual experience of the shopping environment.
+Additionally, we gathered important user data, including purchase history, product quality, service feedback, and other sales process metrics.

 Physical Survey